ལྷག་གནང་མི་ལུ་བཀྲིན་ལེགས་སོ་ཡོད།།

 Cold in Thimphu

-It was in July mid; I reached Thimphu, the capital city of Bhutan.
+It was in mid-July when I reached Thimphu, the capital city of Bhutan.
 It was moderate then.
 Not many months passed by.
 Within those few months I appeared for Royal Civil Service Examination which included written examinations and viva voce.
 Not so many vacancies are announced and still I am waiting for the corporations to announce their vacant posts for civil engineer.
-In fact the job market is mute.
+In fact, the job market is mute.

 After Going through the Labour Market Information Guide for University Graduates, 2014 I am not that much worried about my employment.
-Many vacant posts for civil engineers are remarked immediate in private sector.
+The private sector immediately fills many vacant posts for civil engineers.
 Definitely if the RCSE result is as expected, I shall join one.
-Private sectors in not so bad for civil engineers!
+Private sectors are not so bad for civil engineers!

 Thimphu